USC Acceptance Rate: Class of 2030 Admissions Statistics

 USC acceptance rate

-For the Class of 2030, USC received more than 40,000 Early Action (EA) applications and admitted around 3,800 students in January 2026, resulting in an EA acceptance rate of roughly 9.5%.
-The university expects to admit around 5,000 more students when Regular Decision (RD) results come out in April 2026.
+For the Class of 2030, USC received around 40,000 Early Action (EA) applications and admitted approximately 3,800 students, resulting in an EA acceptance rate of 9.5%.
+Regular Decision results were released in April 2026, with USC admitting 5,451 students from 39,290 RD applicants for a rate of 13.87%.

 This blog covers USC’s latest overall, EA, RD, waitlist, and transfer acceptance rates, plus how each has changed over the years.